titipata/customize_ipython_notebook/README.md

 klab_ipython_notebook
 --------------------
+`css` file and logo to customize ipython notebook style for Kording lab.

 Here I attached css file (adapted from HHammond) and klab logo for ipython notebook.
 You can create new `profile_klab` folder in `.ipython` folder and add this `css` file into the folder to custom your notebook!